-We use this funding to provide teachers in Ojibwe language and culture instruction for K-12, Indian Studies electives for high school students, Academic Advising in the High School, providing culturally relevant curriculum, books, and media to all students and staff.
-Other items include home/school liaison services, cultural activities, post-secondary planning and preparation, technical assistance for school staff, parent training/focus groups and more.
+We utilize this funding to provide teachers in Ojibwe language and culture instruction for PreK-12 grades, Indian Studies electives and academic advising in the high school, and to provide culturally relevant curriculum, books, and media to all students and staff across the school district.

 Director of Indian Education: Sydney Novak